1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 ![Bed thermistor](../assets/images/bed_thermistor_web.jpeg)

-The thermistor is a 100k NTC type which is soldered onto the PCB.
+The thermistor is a 100k NTC "ATC Semitec 104GT-2" type which is soldered onto the PCB.

 ??? info "What Is A "100k NTC" Thermistor?"